 St. Philip's offers a wide range of opportunities for youth to grow in their faith.
 Our Youth Pastor, David Gilbert, his team of volunteer assistants, and our corps of committed Sunday School teachers are singularly devoted to helping our youth understand who God is, why Christ came, and how the Holy Spirit yearns to bring forth the fruit of The Gospel in their daily lives.

 Youth Group meets weekly during the school year in the Parish Hall, located on the second floor of the Parish House (corner of Church and Cumberland Streets -- click here for a campus map).
-Like last year, we'll have prayer, music, and games, but we'll be keeping our masks on for the whole evening, so we won't be eating dinner.
-We aim to keep our youth safe both physically and spiritually––our first weekends back have been a great success!
+We have prayer, music, and games for the youth (6th–12th grades) of St. Philip's and the surrounding community.

 Middle School (Grades 6-8) meets on Friday nights from 6:00-8:00 p.m.